DavidePace/qa-rump-up/test-plans/XFIWEB-2156/test-plan-xfiweb-2156.md

 * a message reporting last connected time is shown for every not connected device.
 * an error message is shown if an error occurs
 * an error is correctly logged and reported
-* the appearence of the list is correclty shown
+* the appearence of the Assigend Devices list is correclty shown

 We have also run Functional tests to verify the right behaviour of each function encountered.
 We want to assure: